 Among its graduate programs is the highly ranked College of Education and well-regarded Eli Broad Graduate School of Management.
 Michigan State was the first land-grant institution in the country, and became a model for other federally funded schools that devote energy to research projects for the surrounding communities.
 The school’s sustainability effort, Be Spartan Green, has earned national recognition.
-In a similar vein, Michigan State is also home to the nation’s only environmental journalism organization, a solar car racing team, and a student-run organic farm.
-Notable alumni of Michigan State include philanthropist Eli Broad, for whom the business school is named, and Debbie Stabenow, U.S. Senator from Michigan.
-Earvin “Magic” Johnson, basketball star of the Los Angeles Lakers, attended Michigan State for two years before being drafted for the NBA.
+In a similar vein, Michigan State is also home to one of the nation's only environmental journalism organizations, a solar car racing team and a student-run organic farm.
+Notable alumni of Michigan State include philanthropist and entrepreneur Eli Broad, for whom the business school is named, and Debbie Stabenow, U.S. senator from Michigan.
+Earvin "Magic" Johnson, basketball star of the Los Angeles Lakers, attended Michigan State for two years before being drafted for the NBA.

 |School mission and unique qualities (as provided by the school):|